-Other Proposals.
-For all other proposals, you may vote "FOR," "AGAINST" or "ABSTAIN."
-Proposal No. 3 requires the affirmative "FOR" vote of a majority of the voting power of the shares present at the meeting or by proxy and entitled to vote at the annual meeting.
+Ratification of Independent Registered Public Accounting Firm.
+For Proposal No. 4, you may vote "FOR," "AGAINST" or "ABSTAIN."
+The proposal requires the affirmative "FOR" vote of a majority of the voting power of the shares present at the meeting or by proxy and entitled to vote at the annual meeting.
 If you "ABSTAIN," it has the same effect as a vote "AGAINST."
-A shareholder who does not vote at the meeting or by proxy on a proposal (including a broker non-vote on a proposal) is treated as not present and not entitled to vote on that proposal.
+A shareholder who does not vote at the meeting or by proxy on a proposal is treated as not present and not entitled to vote on that proposal.